tufangorel/spring-boot-weather-forecast/README.md

 }
 </pre>

-### Get Weather Forecast By City Id and access token provided in query string
+### Operation 2 : Get Weather Forecast By City Id and access token provided in query string
+NOT: In this scenario access token is provided in the query string directly.

 Method : HTTP.GET <br/>
 URL : http://localhost:8082/weather-forecast/forecast/get/524901/4d918421e250e65043de409947a79b28 <br/>